anh-nn01/Neural-Network-from-Scratch--Hand-written-Digits-classifier/README.md

 <img src = "Useful Functions/-log(1-x).png"></br></br>
 Observe the function -log(y_hat), the closer y_hat to 1, the lower the error, and closer y_hat to 0, the higher the error.
 This happens when the model is producing correct prediction.
 Similarly, in the function -log(1-y_hat), the closer y_hat to 1, the higher the error, and closer y_hat to 0, the lower the error.
 This happens when the model is producing incorrect prediction.</br></br>

-By having a cost function as an objective for the optimization, we can apply various optimization technique on the function to minimize the cost, thus improving the model's performance.
+7. By having a cost function as an objective for the optimization, we can apply various optimization technique on the function to minimize the cost, thus improving the model's performance.

 </br></br></br></br>
+Now we have the optimization objective: the Cost function.
+Recall that the parameters we need to optimize are W_l and b_l, with l = 1, 2,..., L, where L is the total number of layers in the neural network.
+To optimize such parameters, the most basic way to do is to apply gradient descent on the cost function, and then update each parameteres using such gradients.
+The formulas for computing gradient descent are the formulas below, all of which can be easily proven using matrix calculus:</br></br>
 <img src = "Useful Functions/8.
 Backprop1.png"></br></br></br></br>
 <img src = "Useful Functions/9.
 Backprop2.png"></br></br></br></br>
 <img src = "Useful Functions/10.
 Backprop3.png"></br></br></br></br>